 I. Exceptions for final deadlines of registration fee submission may be granted by the Executive Director.

-J. The State Leadership Conference shall be held each year with the time and place to be selected by the by the Board of Directors..
+J. The State Leadership Conference shall be held each year with the time and place to be selected by the by the Board of Directors.

 K. Advisor/chaperone criteria for the Professional Development Conference and the State Leadership Conference: